Is Your Employer Withholding Your Bonus? Contact Our Los Angeles Bonus Disputes Lawyers

 The law protects an employee’s bonus even if they are terminated.
 An experienced Los Angeles employment lawyer knows when an employee is terminated, they are legally entitled to be paid their earned bonus.
 According to California Labor Code 201, when an employer fires an employee, the employee’s earned and unpaid wages at the time of their termination are payable and immediately due.
 If they quit their job they must be paid 72 hours from the last day of employment or immediately if the employee gave 72 hours notice.

-If you or someone you know is involved in a bonus dispute, we recommend hiring an experienced employment lawyer.
-At Mann & Elias, we have over 50 years of combined experience helping employees in disputes with their employers.
+If you or someone you know is involved in a bonus dispute, we recommend pursuing legal representation.
+At Mann & Elias, we have over 40 years of combined experience helping employees in disputes with their employers.
 We can help with any bonus dispute you may have.